TalAter/annyang/docs/README.md

 Receives an optional options object which supports the following options:

 - `autoRestart`  (boolean, default: true) Should annyang restart itself if it is closed indirectly, because of silence or window conflicts?
-- `continuous`  (boolean, default: undefined) Allow forcing continuous mode on or off.
+- `continuous`   (boolean) Allow forcing continuous mode on or off.
 Annyang is pretty smart about this, so only set this if you know what you're doing.
+- `paused`       (boolean, default: true) Start annyang in paused mode.

 #### Examples:
 ````javascript